Bachelor’s Degree (BA) in Digital Design: Web Design Emphasis

 Course Description

 This course requires students to implement a self-marketing plan and portfolio of work to launch a job search in their preferred industry.
 Students examine the current market, audit and improve past work to meet industry standards, then identify additional self-directed projects that help them reach their employment goals.
 Students refine their digital portfolio and publish all the assets needed to launch a personal brand complimented by a set of self-promotion materials, including a print portfolio.
 Technology requirement: Students provide their own laptop, mouse, and subscription to the Adobe Creative Cloud.
 Verify required technical specifications in the University Policy Handbook, which is available on www.gcu.edu.
-Prerequisites: DDN-405 and Senior standing.
+Prerequisite: Senior standing.

 Course Description